-2C) The roof covering will not be walked upon if in the opinion of the inspector it is not safe to do so.
+2C) The roof covering will not be walked upon, it will be inspected from a ladder at gutter height.
+Second story roofs will not be inspected at all due to height.
 Generally issues that prevent roof access include, access height over 3 metres, steep pitch, wet/slippery surfaces, deteriorated covering.
 Not being able to walk a roof significantly limits our inspection, which can result in hidden defects going undetected.
 The overall condition of the roofing and its components is an opinion of the general quality and condition of the roofing material.
 The inspector cannot and does not offer an opinion or warranty as to whether the roof leaks or may be subject to future leakage.
 This report is issued in consideration of the foregoing disclaimer.
 The only way to determine whether a roof is absolutely watertight is to observe it during a prolonged rainfall.
 Many times, this situation is not present during the inspection.
 We offer no guarantee that the roof cladding or roof components such as flashing will not leak in the future.
+The inspector will not comment on the correct pitch has been achieved for the installed roof cladding.

 2D) Limitations to the exterior inspection this is a visual inspection limited in scope by (but not restricted to) the following conditions: A representative sample of exterior components was inspected rather than every occurrence of components.
+The inspection does not include external second floor windows.
 The inspection does not include an assessment of geological, geotechnical, or hydrological conditions, or environmental hazards.
 Screening, shutters, awnings, or similar seasonal accessories, fences, recreational facilities, outbuildings, seawalls, break-walls, docks, erosion control and earth stabilization measures are not inspected unless specifically agreed-upon and documented in this report.
 Please note.
 If any wall cracking/cracks/openings are found at this dwelling, we cannot offer any guarantee that any visible wall cracks will not widen or lengthen over time or in the future as this is impossible to predict.
 We strongly recommend you contact a practicing structural engineer for further advice.

-2E) Timber framed windows can bind or stick.
+2É) Timber framed windows can bind or stick.
 This can be seasonal due to the fluctuation in moisture content in timber.
 If binding or sticking continues a carpenter may require adjustments.
 Binding windows is not normally a major defect, however in some circumstances binding windows and doors can be directly related to some differential footings settlement.
 If any timber fungal decay on frames or deteriorated putty seals is noted, the consultant will not attempt to operate windows due to potential damage.
 Windows that are sticking, binding or paint stuck will also not be forced open.
 Water leaks to windows and surrounds cannot be determined in the absence of rain.

 2F) Internal Inspections.
 Carpets and or other floor coverings, cupboards/cabinets, joinery, finishes and fittings, normally obstruct inspection to the upper-side of flooring.
 Defects or timber pest damage may be present and not detected in areas where inspection was limited, obstructed or access was not gained.
 The condition of walls behind wall coverings, panelling and furnishings cannot be inspected or reported on.
 Only the general condition of visible areas is included in this inspection.
 Where fitted.
 Wood burning and other forms of fireboxes are outside the scope of this inspection.
 We recommend you have these tested prior to purchase for peace of mind.